kristerkari/react-native-css-modules/docs/limitations.md

 ## Limitations

-First of all, React Native has a very limited support for styling.
-There are some styling properties that do not exist in regular CSS and some properties work differently than in CSS, so don't treat it as something that is 100% compatible with regular CSS.
+First of all, React Native's styling works a bit differently compared to regular CSS.
+There are some styling properties that do not exist in regular CSS.
+Some properties can only be applied to a view, some properties only to a text element, so don't treat it as something that is 100% compatible with regular CSS.

 The supported styling depends on the element that you want to style.
 The best thing is to have a look at this cheat sheet when ever your are writing your styles: https://github.com/vhpoet/react-native-styling-cheat-sheet